Agile Adoption Rate Survey: February 2008

-This survey was performed in early February 2008 and there was 642 respondents.
-The survey was announced in the blog of Jon Erickson, the Dr. Dobb's Journal editor.
+How to Measure Anything This open research into agile adoption rates was performed in early February 2008 and there was 642 respondents.
+The survey was announced in the blog of Jon Erickson, the Dr. Dobb’s Journal editor.

 The Survey Results